graphql-markdown/graphql-markdown/CONTRIBUTING.md

 ## Make your changes

-> **Keep changes small and focused.** This means a pull request should only aim at one purpose: fixing typo in the documentation, fixing one bug at a time, changing one behaviour.
+> **Keep changes small and focused.** This means a pull request should only aim at one purpose: fixing typo in the documentation, fixing one bug at a time, changing one behavior.

 ### Documentation